 Can't relate to an elderly mother?
 How angry would be feel if you personally ordered flowers for your wife on Valentine's Day and nothing showed until 2-3 days later?
 How would she feel?
 This is what happens when your company cannot deliver what it promises.

+I know as a company reaching a billion dollars in revenues, you probably don't care about this situation, but rather revenues, profitability and shareholder satisfaction.
+But I do, so please read on.
 In order to assure our mother would receive her flowers ON her birthday, I ordered them the morning of 4/14/2011, for a delivery on 4/15/2011, as you will see from my confirmation and the (useless and erroneous) "tracking" page your company sends out.

 The tracking page states the order status as "Delivery on Truck", which was a blatant lie.
-I called this morning, 4/16/2011 at 9:00am and asked if the representative could contact the florist, as your policy prohibits your customer from actually speaking to them.
+I called this morning, 4/16/2011 at 9:00 am and asked if the representative could contact the florist, as your policy prohibits your customer from actually speaking to them.

 I was placed on hold for roughly ten minutes, and when the representative came back on, I was told the flowers would be delivered by noon today, a day AFTER her birthday and the order delivery date.
 AGAIN, THEY WERE NOT!